josmar-crwdstffng/angular/aio/content/guide/structural-directives.md

 When structural directives are applied they generally are prefixed by an asterisk, `*`,  such as `*ngIf`.
 This convention is shorthand that Angular interprets and converts into a longer form.
 Angular transforms the asterisk in front of a structural directive into an `<ng-template>` that surrounds the host element and its descendants.

-For example, let's take the following code which uses an `*ngIf` to displays the hero's name if `hero` exists:
+For example, let us take the following code which uses an `*ngIf` to displays the hero's name if `hero` exists:

 <code-example path="structural-directives/src/app/app.component.html" header="src/app/app.component.html (asterisk)" region="asterisk"></code-example>